NUSSETO/DS_PreMaster_WeeklyPractice/Week08_Reviews/Notebook/Hypothesis_Testing_Review.md

 Getting a small P-values (suggesting we should reject null hypothesis) when null hypothesis is true is called **False Positive** or **Type I error**.

 Getting a huge P-values (suggesting we fail to reject null hypothesis) when null hypothesis is false is called **False Negative** ot **Type II error**.

+---

+# T-Test : Setosa vs Versicolor Petal Length

+### T Test:
+Assuming X and Y are independent and normally distributed with a common variance, t-test helps us to determine whether X and Y have the same means.

+### Hypotheses:
+- **Null Hypothesis (H₀):** There is no difference in petal length between Setosa and Versicolor.
+- **Alternative Hypothesis (H₁):** There is a difference in petal length between Setosa and Versicolor.

+### Test Results:
+- **T-statistic:** -39.493
+- **P-value:** < 0.001

+### Interpretation:
+The p-value is extremely small (effectively 0), which means the observed difference in petal length is **very unlikely** under the assumption of the null hypothesis.
+Therefore, we **reject H₀** and conclude that **Setosa and Versicolor have different petal lengths**.

+The large value of the t-statistic also indicates that the difference between the group means is much larger than expected.